-Course Title & Code Credits Credit t distributi course on of the Eligibility Pre-requisite of the course Code Lecture Tutorial Practical Criteria Communication System 4 2 0 2 Appeared in Semester 4 DSE-8
+Course Title & Credits Credit distributi course on of the Eligibility Criteria Pre-requisite of the course Code Lecture Tutorial Practical Communication System 4 2 0 2 Appeared in Semester 4 DSE-8

 This paper aims to describe the fundamental concepts of communication systems and communication techniques based on Analog Modulation, Analog and digital Pulse Modulation.
 Communication and Navigation systems such as GPS and mobile telephony system are also introduced.
 This paper will essentially connect the text book knowledge with the most popular communication technology in real world.